schillermann/config.nvim/README.md

 #### Ubuntu

-Change to the directory, where you want to copy the source files of neovim and clone it from repository.
+Change to the directory, where you want to copy the source files of Neovim and clone it from repository.

 ```sh
 sudo apt install git